The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Day trips from Seoul

-South Korea is steeped in fascinating history, and while visiting the War Memorial Museum is a must, there’s nothing quite like experiencing the border between South Korea and North Korea.
+South Korea is steeped in fascinating history, and while visiting the War Memorial Museum is a must, there’s nothing quite like experiencing the Demilitarized Zone Border between South Korea and North Korea.

 This tour picks you up from your hotel and takes you to the DMZ, where you’ll delve into the history between the two countries and learn what led to the creation of this tense, iconic zone.